dezoito/dezoito.github.io/_posts/2015-09-21-how-to-test-django-applications.md

  - Initialize your test database programmatically.

- - Get the ellapsed running time for individual tests (so you can easily see what's taking too long!)
+ - Get the elapsed running time for individual tests [Part 2]